georgemarklow/georgemarklow/notes/gherkin.md

 <br/>

 ## Feature
-- The purpose of the Feature keyword is to provide a high-level description of a software feature, and to group related scenarios.
+- Provides a high-level description of a software feature, and to group related scenarios.
 - The first primary keyword in a Gherkin document must always be Feature, followed by a : and a short text that describes the feature.
 - You can add free-form text underneath Feature to add more description.
-- These description lines are ignored by Cucumber at runtime, but are available for reporting (they are included by reporting tools like the official HTML formatter).

 ```gherkin
 Feature: Guess the word